davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 ![equation03](equation03.gif)

-Oh, this is better, but there is still something that looks odd.
+Ok, this is better, but there is still something that looks odd.
 When manipulating equations, it's always desirable to mark the "=" sign a as pivotal point.
-We can achieve this forcing that the origin and destiny formulas are aligned by the "=" sign.
+We can achieve this by forcing that the origin and destiny formulas are aligned by the "=" sign.
 This sign is at position 3 in origin formula and in position 1 in destiny.
 With the command

 ```
 t2.alignCenter(1, t1, 3);